 Once you are familiar with the species common to the Azores, it will be much easier to find them on an expedition.
 The most common whale seen on whale watching tours in the Azores is the sperm whale.
-Follow an Azores whale watching guide to have a successful voyage.

 There are four whales you can spot while sailing off the coast of the Azores, and now you know what to look for!
 Some of the most common whales seen on whale watching tours in this enchanting region are sperm whales.
 Following a knowledgeable Azores whale-watching guide will help make your trip more fun and fruitful.